NastyaRush/tbd-workshop-1/tasks-phase1.md

        ![img.png](photos/service-accounts.png)

-    4. List of buckets for disposal
+    3. List of buckets for disposal

+        tbd-2024l-309014-state - Bucket that stores information about infrastructure and its state - such as terraform files.

+        tbd-2024l-309014-data - Bucket that stores the actual data produced by applications (raw data, application outputs, logs).

+        tbd-2024l-309014-conf - Bucket that stores configuration files and scripts.

+        tbd-2024l-309014-code - Bucket that stores execuable code, source code and libraries for Apache Spark.

        ![img.png](photos/buckets.png)

-    5. Description of network communication (ports, why it is necessary to specify the host for the driver) of Apache Spark running from Vertex AI Workbech
+    4. Description of network communication (ports, why it is necessary to specify the host for the driver) of Apache Spark running from Vertex AI Workbech

        ![img.png](photos/ips.png)
        ![img.png](photos/ports.png)